Weimarer Land I – Saalfeld-Rudolstadt III

 Weimarer Land I – Saalfeld-Rudolstadt III is an electoral constituency (German: Wahlkreis) represented in the Landtag of Thuringia.
-It elects one member via first-past-the-post voting.
-Under the current constituency numbering system, it is designated as constituency 30.
-It covers the western and southern of Weimarer Land and the northern part of Saalfeld-Rudolstadt.
+It elects one member via first-past-the-post voting, but other candidates might become member of parliament via their party list.

 Weimarer Land I – Saalfeld-Rudolstadt III was created for the 1994 state election.
 Originally named Weimar-Land I – Schwarzakreis III, it was renamed after the 1994 election.
-Since 2004, it has been represented by Mike Mohring of the Christian Democratic Union (CDU).
+Under the current constituency numbering system, it is designated as constituency 30.
+It covers the western and southern of Weimarer Land and the northern part of Saalfeld-Rudolstadt.

 Geography

 As of the 2019 state election, Weimarer Land I – Saalfeld-Rudolstadt III covers the western and southern of Weimarer Land and the northern part of Saalfeld-Rudolstadt, specifically the municipalities of Am Ettersberg, Bad Berka, Ballstedt, Bechstedtstraß, Blankenhain, Buchfart, Daasdorf a.
 Berge, Döbritschen, Ettersburg, Frankendorf, Großschwabhausen, Hammerstedt, Hetschburg, Hohenfelden, Hopfgarten, Ilmtal-Weinstraße (only Leutenthal and Rohrbach), Isseroda, Kapellendorf, Kiliansroda, Kleinschwabhausen, Klettbach, Kranichfeld, Lehnstedt, Magdala, Mechelroda, Mellingen, Mönchenholzhausen, Nauendorf, Neumark, Niederzimmern, Nohra, Oettern, Ottstedt a.
 Berge, Rittersdorf, Tonndorf, Troistedt, Umpferstedt, Vollersroda, and Wiegendorf (from Weimarer Land), and Rudolstadt (only Ammelstädt, Breitenherda, Eschdorf, Geitersdorf, Haufeld, Heilsberg, Milbitz, Remda, Sundremda, Teichel, Teichröda and Treppendorf), and Uhlstädt-Kirchhasel (from Saalfeld-Rudolstadt).